gohugoio/hugo/docs/content/overview/introduction.md

 ## Why did you write Hugo?

 I wrote Hugo ultimately for a few reasons.
-First I was disappointed with WordPress, my then website solution.
+First, I was disappointed with WordPress, my then website solution.
 It rendered slowly.
 I couldn't create content as efficiently as I wanted to and needed to be online to write posts.
 The constant security updates and the horror stories of people's hacked blogs.
 I hated how content was written in HTML instead of the much simpler Markdown.
-Overall I felt like it got in my way more than it helped my from writing great content.
+Overall, I felt like it got in my way more than it helped me from writing great content.

 I looked at existing static site generators like Jekyll, Middleman and nanoc.
 All had complicated dependencies to install and took far longer to render my blog with hundreds of posts than I felt was acceptable.
-I wanted a framework to be able to get rapid feedback while making changes to the templates and the 5+-minute render times was just too slow.
-In general they were also very blog minded and didn't have the ability to have different content types and flexible URLs.
+I wanted a framework to be able to get rapid feedback while making changes to the templates, and the 5+-minute render times was just too slow.
+In general, they were also very blog minded and didn't have the ability to have different content types and flexible URLs.

-I wanted to develop a fast and full featured website framework without dependencies.
+I wanted to develop a fast and full-featured website framework without dependencies.
 The Go language seemed to have all of the features I needed in a language.
 I began developing Hugo in Go and fell in love with the language.
 I hope you will enjoy using (and contributing to) Hugo as much